AeroCross/fcc/README.md

 #### Separation of Concerns and Code Quality

 `main.rb` is very crude.
-It's meant to be the most barebones, straightforward way of providing a CLI that outputs what the acceptance criteria of this exercise is, without wasting almost an time.
+It's meant to be the most barebones, straightforward way of providing a CLI that outputs what the acceptance criteria of this exercise is, without wasting almost any time.
 However, the program has been designed that the underlying calculator and output code can be plugged into anything.

-You can consider `main.rb` and `money_formatter.rb` utilitarian and practical, and the `Calculator` namespace what I'd be using for providing a UI, or creating a gem.
+You can consider `main.rb` and `money_formatter.rb` utilitarian and practical, and the `Calculator` namespace production
+quality: what I'd be using for providing a UI, or creating a gem.

 #### Gem (library) usage